tbensky/esp32bluetooth-scanner/README.md

-# ESP32-Bluetooth-scanner with device name retrieval
+# ESP32 Bluetooth scanner with device name retrieval

 I wanted to see if an ESP32 could find user-given names of advertising devices (mainly, phones) on classic Bluetooth (not BLE).
 I know nothing about Bluetooth, except